Balussery Assembly constituency

 Balussery is one of the largest of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kozhikode Lok Sabha constituency.
-Since the May 2021 assembly elections, K. M. Sachin Dev of CPI(M), has been the MLA from Balussery, preceded by Purushan Kadalundy.
+Since the April 2026 assembly elections, V. T. Sooraj of the Indian National Congress has been the MLA from Balussery.

 Local self-governed segments

 Balussery Assembly constituency is composed of the following local self-governed segments: